-If you decide to adopt a natural approach to gardening, there’s a lot you can do to help minimise your environmental impact and attract wildlife.
+If you decide to adopt a natural approach to gardening, there is a lot you can do to help minimise your environmental impact as well as attract wildlife.

 This spring, more households than ever will be looking for a garden that’s bursting with life.
 From buzzing bees, butterflies and beneficial insects, to garden birds looking for a nesting location, your garden can house them all!

 Here are some easy ways to take a natural approach and increase the wildlife in your garden:

 Provide a home for the insects in your garden by putting up a bug box.

 The bug box is a warm and safe place.
 Ideal for use by solitary bees, lacewings, ladybirds and other insects to shelter from the elements and hibernate.

 Use a compost which pledges to help wildlife

 Nature’s Haven Multi-Purpose Compost is a peat-free growing media which will work in harmony with your garden.

 Plus, for each packet sold, 1sq.ft of wildflower seeds will be donated to local schools and communities, ensuring the long-term survival of pollinating insects in the UK.